lenknerd/skrate/README.md

 ### Running the Server

 Install [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/), and build and run the postgres database server by running `./run.sh` in the `persistence` folder.
+Install python modules in `requirements.txt` (preferably in venv).

 If you are running it for the first time, also create necessary tables by running